MagicHead99/bread/README.md

 If you have to, you hopefully won't have to delve right away into the fascinating grammar of Unix commands.

 ## Pre-requisites
 bread makes heavy use of Unix commands like grep, sed, wc and cut.
-They are available by default in a Unix environments.
+They are available by default in all Unix environments.
-For Windows, you need to install those commands externally and simulate a Unix environment and make sure that the executables are in the Windows PATH variable.
+For Windows, you need to install those commands externally in order to simulate a Unix environment and make sure that the executables are in the Windows PATH variable.
-To my knowledge, the simplest way is to install RTools (the bin folder will be added automatically to the PATH).
-Git or Cygwin are other strong contenders (as long as the PATH is correctly setup.)
+To my knowledge, the simplest ways are to install RTools, Git or Cygwin.
+If they have been correctly installed (with the expected registry entries), they will be detected on loading the package and the correct directories will be added automatically to the PATH.

 ## Installation
 ```r